Lukeasargen/GarbageML/readme.md

 ![confusion_matrix](/data/readme/confusion_matrix.png)

 This matrix tells us more than accuracy, precision, and recall.
-For instance, the largest of diagonal value is 8.
+For instance, the largest off diagonal value is 8.
 This square tells us that the model gets confused about plastic and glass.